top of page

 Welcome to Making Housing & Community Happen!

-We have decided to focus our work on initiatives aimed at helping people displaced from Altadena and Pasadena, whether by the recent wildfire or by gentrification over the years, return to their community if they so choose.
+The right to return to one's own home or neighborhood seems basic, but it often needs advocacy.
+That's why we have decided to work on initiatives aimed at helping people displaced from Altadena and Pasadena, whether by the recent wildfire or by gentrification over the years, to return to their community if they so choose.
 Such efforts around the country in recent years have been known as "Right to Return" initiatives.

 "Right to Return" in Pasadena includes can include initiatives such as: